67tasman/ariellesanford.github.io/_posts/2022-11-30-an-analysis-through-data-visualization.md

 <br>
 <br>
 <br>
-Ultimately, it's difficult to deny that the data indicates some decline in crime associated with the 1973 court case known as Roe v.
+Ultimately, it's difficult to deny that the data indicates some decline in crime associated with Roe v.
 Wade.
 In fact, Donohue and Levitt’s 2019 study suggests that abortion explains 80 to 90 percent of all decline in crime over the last 30 years, due to its compounding impact over time.
 The idea also makes intuitive sense- if children are unwanted they are less likely to be born into loving and supportive households, which may increase their likelihood of being involved in crimes.
 But this is not intended to be a reason to change your beliefs regarding legalized abortion.
 Instead it is a way to realize the factors that impact crime the most.
 It seems that if ones goal reducing crime, they should figure out how to make children feel wanted.
 This is not necessarily only by means of legalized abortion.
 One could consider, training for parents, better early education, or maybe minimum incomes.
 The point is, these studies lead us to ask the right questions, and shift our focus to a more productive discussion when it comes to reducing crime.

 Reference: [National Bureau of Economic Research](https://www.nber.org/system/files/working_papers/w25863/w25863.pdf)